talkjs/tutorials/how-to-create-a-team-chat/how-to-create-a-team-chat.md

 ## Add UI components for the team chat

-As well as the TalkJS chatbox, we'll need some other React components to make up our team chat UI, including lists of channels and DMs and a custom chat header.
+We'll need some React components to make up our team chat UI, including lists of channels and DMs and a custom chat header.
 The exact details of styling and placement will depend on your app and the libraries that you're already using.
 In this section we'll list the components that we're using in the example repo.

 You'll see the following components in the `src/components` directory: